Licheng-Guo/LeetCodeNotes/README.md

 - Check if pop() is always on non-empty containers.
 - Be careful whether it is binary tree or binary search tree
 - Easy to forgot changing the iterator in while loops
+- Easy to get confused which container to use.
+E.g. while (!c.empty())
+- Don't forgot to advance pointer in linked list questions.